From Palo Santo To Crystals, Millennial Wellness Damages The Communities It 'Borrows' From

 Take healing crystals.
 While the intention behind them is good, crystals have become a multibillion-dollar business.
 They are used to purify water, encourage serenity, attract love — there is a crystal for almost every aspect of life.
 But crystals are not a renewable source and when they are sold everywhere, from your local supermarket to yoga studios, how consistently sustainable are they?

 If we are seeking healing through wellness, we have to ensure that by doing so we aren't harming the planet or other human beings in the process.
-We definitely have to make sure that what and how we practice aligns with feminism, given that climate change often hits women of color and Indigenous women hardest.
+We definitely have to make sure that what and how we practise aligns with feminism, given that climate change often hits women of colour and Indigenous women hardest.